RohitBandaru/rohitbandaru.github.io/_posts/2022-01-11-knowledge-distillation-ssl.md

 The soft targets can be made softer by increasing the temperature of the softmax.
 The temperature $$T$$ is typically set to 1.
 However, in knowledge distillation higher temperatures can yield better results as it increases the magnitude of the non-max values.

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/kd.png" description="Knowledge Distillation" width=700 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/kd.png" caption="Knowledge Distillation" alt="Knowledge Distillation" width=700 %}

 1. A teacher model is trained for high accuracy.
 This can be a large neural network or an ensemble.